ReZorg/Lethe-AI-Sharp/Docs/MEMORY.md

 # Memory Systems Documentation

 This document explains the different memory systems used by the LetheAISharp library to extend the persona's memory and knowledge.
-All memory systems are unified under the `MemoryUnit` format and can be triggered either manually through keywords or automatically through the RAGEngine's embedding similarity search.
+All memory systems are unified under the `MemoryUnit` format and can be triggered either manually through keywords or automatically through the embedding similarity search.

 Note that most, if not all those systems are automatically handled by the library when in full chat mode.
 This is mostly to explain how things behave internally, especially as many classes and functions can be overriden to add more functionalities.